 Why do we want calves to ruminate?

-The reason we want calves to become ruminants in a hurry, is to reduce the costs of rearing.
-Energy in meal is much cheaper than energy in milk or milk substitutes.
+The reason we want calves to become ruminants in a hurry is to reduce the costs of rearing.
+Energy in meals is much cheaper than energy in milk or milk substitutes.

-To get the rumen to develop, the calf needs to eat fibrous feeds such as hay, silage and concentrates made from grains and other byproducts.
-This will encourage the growth development of microorganisms in the very small rumen and get it to develop.
+To get the rumen to develop, the calf needs to eat fibrous feeds such as hay, silage, and concentrates made from grains and other byproducts.
+This will encourage the growth and development of microorganisms in the very small rumen and get it to develop.

 The size of the calf’s rumen